lodauria/IoT_Group_Project/Evaluation.md

 - 9 nodes are dock devices

 Only 3 of the 9 nodes can connect to the border router, so only 33% of nodes.
 After various experiments we can't get a successfully connection on most of the devices.

-Maybe in the IoT-LAB there are a lot of connections and the network could be congested, while in a real scenario it could work fine.
-So the future plans is to replace this connection with LoRa so leave also MQTT.
+Now the project uses **LoRaWAN** for network connection between the dock devices, the monitors and the LoRaWAN gateway.

+The exchanged messages have a size from 32 bytes to 48 bytes, in Europe the throughput of LoRaWAN is up to 5 kbps, so the transmission time is about 10 ms.
+With the long range characteristics of LoRa, the transmission is robust and covers all zones of a marina.

+The messages payload is encrypted using AES-128, so it is also secure.

-## Response time from an end-user point of view:
+### Response time from an end-user point of view:

-The response time, so the time between a plate detects and signage are shown on the monitors, is below 500 ms. It is not very important to have a real time system, but the system should produce a response in a reasonable time.

-Usually the speed limit of the entrance of the marina is about 3 knots, the system In perfect condition has a response time < 500 ms, so the boat in this amount of time, with this speed limit, moves about 77 cm, so our system produces a response in time.
+The response time, so the time between the boat detection and the signage visualization on the monitors, is around 4 s.
+Usually the speed limit at the entrance of a marina is about 3 knots, so the boat in this amount of time can travel for at most 6 m.
+So in conclusion our system produces a response in time as soon as the camera is placed distant enough (more than 6 meters) from the nearest monitor.

+When using the user's device GPS for detecting the boat entrance, the signage generation starts when the distance between the boat position and the marina entrance is below a certain threshold.
+This value can be set high enough to take into account the system delay in transmitting the messages.
+If we consider a delay similar to the previous case (4 s) and we also take into account a 5 m error in the GPS position, we obtain that a reasonable threshold distance is 11 m.
+So also in this case our system is able to generate the correct signage in time.